Jens Riewa

 Jens Riewa (born 2 July 1963) is a German television presenter and broadcast news analyst for the Tagesschau, a programme produced by the German broadcaster ARD.

 Childhood and youth

 Jens Riewa grew up in Lübben.
 He did his Abitur in Lübben in 1982.
 After this he spent a prolonged three years' military service with the National People's Army.

 Professional training

 After having given up his studies for building industry technology at the Verkehrshochschule in Dresden, he underwent training as an air traffic controller.
-Then he was trained in speaking as well as presenting for radio at the Berliner Rundfunk for two years.
+Then he was trained in voice work, as well as presenting for radio at the Berliner Rundfunk for two years.